Anxiety vs. Depression

 Anxiety involves fear or worry that you can't control.
 Depending on the type of anxiety you have, the worry can surface during everyday activities like meeting new people.

 The same genes may be behind both conditions.
 Anxiety and depression could also stem from the same structures or processes in the brain.
-Stress and trauma early in life can trigger both depression and anxiety.
+Stress and trauma early in your life can trigger both depression and anxiety.

 How Do You Treat Depression and Anxiety?